-Sheet protection is particularly frustrating because it has to be applied one sheet at a time.
+Sheet protection is particularly frustrating as it has to be applied one sheet at a time.
 If we only need to protect a single sheet, that’s fine.
 But if we have more than 5 sheets, it is going to take a while.
 This is why so many people turn to a VBA solution.

 The VBA Code Snippets below show how to do most activities related to protecting and unprotecting sheets.

-Contents
+Table of Contents

 Adapting the code for your purposes